frsv/logux-sync/README.md

 <img align="right" width="95" height="95" title="Logux logo"
      src="https://cdn.rawgit.com/logux/logux/master/logo.svg">

-A tool for synchronizing events between [Logux logs].
+A tool for synchronizing actions between [Logux logs].
 It could synchronize logs on different machines through network, or on same machine.

-Also it does authentication, events filtering, timestamp fixing and connection diagnostics.
+Also it does authentication, actions filtering, timestamp fixing and connection diagnostics.

 Synchronization protocol specification: [`logux/protocol`].

+In most use cases, you don’t need to create Sync, high-level Logux tools will do it for you.
+But you will have access to Sync API from that tools.

 ```js
 import BrowserConnection from 'logux-sync/browser-connection'